Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

 \subsection{Fault Tolerance Decision Model}

-The Fault Tolerance Decision Model is designed to assist in selecting appropriate architectural patterns that enhance fault detection, correction, and tolerance in quantum systems.
-This decision model begins with an \textbf{Inclusive Gateway}, allowing evaluation of multiple fault tolerance requirements simultaneously.
-Table \ref{Tab: FaultTolerance} lists the patterns and strategies covered by the Fault Tolerance Decision Model (see Figure~\ref{FaultTolerance}).
+The Fault Tolerance Decision Model is designed to assist in selecting appropriate architecture patterns that enhance fault detection, correction, and tolerance in quantum systems.
+This decision model begins with an \textbf{Inclusive Gateway}, enabling the simultaneous evaluation of multiple fault-tolerance requirements.
+Table \ref{Tab: FaultTolerance} lists the patterns and strategies covered by the Fault Tolerance Decision Model (see Figure~\ref{Fig: FaultTolerance}).

-For ensuring operational continuity during component failures, \textbf{Sparing} is selected.
-It introduces standby components that automatically take over when a failure occurs, thereby improving \textit{Fault Recovery} by providing immediate redundancy, \textit{Reliability} by reducing downtime risk, and \textit{Flexibility} through seamless switchover.
-However, it may slightly reduce \textit{Performance} due to synchronization overhead and increase \textit{Cost} from added hardware requirements.
+For ensuring operational continuity during component failures in quantum software systems, \textbf{Sparing Pattern} is selected.
+It introduces standby quantum components that automatically take over when a failure occurs.
+Sparing Pattern is particularly relevant for quantum systems, where error detection mechanisms, such as using Witnesses or Certificates, are employed to validate quantum measurements.
+Sparing Pattern improves \textit{Fault Recovery} by providing immediate redundancy, \textit{Reliability} by reducing downtime risk, and \textit{Flexibility} through seamless switchover.
+However, it may slightly reduce \textit{Performance} due to synchronization overhead.